CoderLogy/GRAS/README.md

-# GRAS - Grading Review Artificial Service
+# GRAS - Grading Review Automation System

-Introducing **GRAS**, the Grading Review Artificial Service—an AI-powered tool designed to help students refine their essays with ease.
+Introducing **GRAS**, the Grading Review Automation System—an AI-powered tool designed to help students refine their essays with ease.
 By comparing your writing to a rubric you provide, GRAS identifies key areas for improvement and offers targeted suggestions, ensuring you’re always on the path to better grades.
 With a unique, nature-themed user interface, the process feels intuitive and refreshing.
 Whether you're looking to fine-tune your arguments or enhance your writing style, GRAS makes the journey to academic excellence smoother than ever.

 ---

-**GRAS** (Grading Review Artificial Service) is an AI-powered tool designed to assist students in refining their essays by comparing them against custom, user-defined rubrics.
+**GRAS** (Grading Review Automation System) is an AI-powered tool designed to assist students in refining their essays by comparing them against custom, user-defined rubrics.
 By offering detailed, personalized feedback on key areas for improvement, GRAS helps students enhance their writing, all within a calm, nature-themed user interface.

 ## Features